 Targeted therapy only targets and attacks cancer cells.
-Chemotherapy kills all rapidly-diving cancer cells but also attacks the body’s fast-growing healthy cells (such as hair follicles or cells in the mouth).
+It is different from chemotherapy in that chemotherapy kills all rapidly-dividing cancer cells but also attacks the body’s fast-growing healthy cells (such as hair follicles or cells in the mouth).

 Some targeted therapies are only available through clinical trials, and not all cancers respond effectively to this treatment.
-Depending on your cancer, targeted therapy may be used with, or instead of, other cancer treatments such as radiation therapy, chemotherapy or surgery.
+Depending on the cancer type, targeted therapy may be used with, or instead of, other cancer treatments such as radiation therapy, chemotherapy or surgery.